IRISH CRIME WRITERS

 Each of the above is entirely unique.
 W.H.
 Auden (great crime buff) remarked rather cattily about writerly self-absorption: "No poet or novelist wishes he were the only one who ever lived, but most of them wish they were the only one alive, and quite a number fondly believe their wish has been granted" ("Writing", in The Dyer's Hand, London, Faber, paperback edition 1975, p.
 14).
 Short of a serial killer, Ireland's monstrous regiment of criminal writers seems likely to stay up to strength for the foreseeable future.

-Please note that no connection is claimed or implied between the site www.cormacmillar.com and any of the other sites listed or linked. various reference sites and services have been used in compiling this page, including Google, Fantastic Fiction, Wikipedia, and Philip Casey's Irish Writers Online.
+Please note that no connection is claimed or implied between the site www.cormacmillar.com and any of the other sites listed or linked.
+Various reference sites and services have been used in compiling this page, including Google, Fantastic Fiction, Wikipedia, and Philip Casey's Irish Writers Online.

-- Some other good web sources for discussions of Irish crime writing: Declan Bourke's highly informative "Crime Always Pays" blog, Critical Mick's reviews of Irish Crime Fiction and Irish True Crime; "Making Nora Barnacle Smile: Irish Crime Fiction" by Paula Murphy; "Sister Fidelma and a Wealth of Broken Noses" by J. Madison Davis.
+- Some other good web sources for discussions of Irish crime writing: Declan Burke's energetic, readable, highly informative "Crime Always Pays" blog; Critical Mick's reviews of Irish Crime Fiction and Irish True Crime; Gerard Brennan's Crime Scene NI blog; the article "Making Nora Barnacle Smile: Irish Crime Fiction" by Paula Murphy; "Sister Fidelma and a Wealth of Broken Noses" by J. Madison Davis.
 To be continued....
-This page may even have a proper bibliography one day, including studies such as The Thriller And Northern Ireland Since 1969: Utterly Resigned Terror, by Aaron Kelly (Ashgate, 2005)....

 | Home